 Measles, Mumps, Rubella (MMR) Vaccination

 Influenza (Flu) Vaccination

 Forms to Print, Complete and Bring with you to Check-In Day:

 Click here to see a sample packet of everything you should have and in what order.

 In addition, you must complete the following training modules.
 You cannot complete the modules until you receive your ID badge number in an email from us.
 All ID numbers will be sent by email so kindly keep an eye for them in your inboxes.
 Once you receive your ID, complete the below modules and enter your ID number once completed.
 You will need to print the HIPAA Training certificate and confidentiality statement to turn in on check in day.
-For the other online modules (CICARE, Safe Patient Handling, and Radiation Safety), you will not need to print anything, but you must complete the online trainings by check-in day on Thursday, May 2, 2019 (we will verify on check-in day to assure that you have completed all modules).
+For the other online modules (CICARE, Safe Patient Handling, and Radiation Safety), you will not need to print anything, but you must complete the online trainings by the day before check-in day on Tuesday, February 4, 2020 at 6PM (we will verify on check-in day to assure that you have completed all modules).

 It is advised that you use Internet Explorer to complete the training modules above.